OCLC-Developer-Network/gists/authentication/README.md

 ```

 ### Run the examples
-ccgAuthExample.python can be run from the command line using
+ccgAuthExample.py can be run from the command line using

 ```bash
 python ccgAuthExample.py